Megan Bedell

 astronomer

 My research is broadly focused on the connections between stars and the planets they host.
-I am an expert in high-precision optical spectroscopy of Sun-like stars.
-I've also discovered several exoplanets through the radial velocity technique.
+I am an expert in high-precision spectroscopy of Sun-like stars.
+I am motivated by the long-term goal of putting our Solar System in context with other star-planet systems to assess how common — or rare — worlds like ours might be.

 I strongly support open science and love collaborating broadly.
-To this end, I produce open-source software (e.g. wobble, an implementation of my novel data-driven method for radial velocity measurements) and run interactive workshops and hack weeks (e.g. Telluric Line Hack Week and the tess.science workshop series).
+To this end, I produce open-source software (e.g. wobble, an implementation of my novel data-driven method for radial velocity measurements) and run interactive workshops and hack weeks (e.g. the Sun-as-a-Star Workshop and the Telluric Line Hack Week).